ShuorenLI/ShuorenLI.github.io/index.md

 Here is **Shuoren LI (李碩人)**.

-I am a first-year MPhil student majoring in **Sustainable Energy and Environment (SEE)** at The Hong Kong University of Science and Technology (HKUST) Guangzhou Campus.
+I am a first-year MPhil student majoring in **Sustainable Energy and Environment (SEE)** at The Hong Kong University of Science and Technology Guangzhou Campus (HKUST(GZ)).
 I was receiving my BSc degree in June 2023 majoring in **Applied Chemistry** at Anhui Polytechnic University.
 I have also conducted visiting research under the supervision of [Prof. Hongyu CHEN](https://www.westlake.edu.cn/faculty/hongyu-chen.html) at Westlake University.
 Currently working on advanced photovoltaic materials for "solarfuel", advised by two academic supervisors, advised by [Prof. Chang YAN](https://ece.hkust.edu.hk/changyan) and [Prof. Teng ZHOU](https://cbe.hkust.edu.hk/people/teng-zhou).
 Here is [[my CV](file/CV_Shuoren%20LI.pdf)].

 <br>